 Electronic commerce, or e-commerce, is any form of commercial activity conducted online.
 This includes the purchasing of goods and services, but can also include the buying and selling of intangible items such as data or electronic currency.
 Some companies like Amazon and eBay do the vast majority, if not all, of their business online, but nearly all traditional brick-and-mortar retailers have an online marketplace as well.

 Variables to consider

 The length and shape of the Covid-19 recovery will change how we interact with e-commerce platfforms and retail spaces.
-Visit the E-Commerce & Retail COVID page to get information on the initial impacts and projected long-term changes to the e-commerce and retail sector caused by the COVID-19 pandemic.
+Visit the E-Commerce & Retail COVID page to learn about the initial changes and projected long-term changes to the e-commerce and retail sector caused by the COVID-19 pandemic.

 To further explore the pandemic's impacts on e-commerce and other technologies, read the new reports in the COVID-19 – Impacts on Cities and Suburbs series: Key Takeaways Across Multiple Sectors and Impacts to the Urbanism Next Framework.

 While e-commerce existed before internet-connected mobile phones and tablets were commonplace, their introduction was a significant factor in the growth of e-commerce.
 The convenience and ease of access provided by mobile devices allows people to shop for goods and services online while commuting, watching TV, or any number of other activities without needing to be tied to a computer.
 Today, mobile-optimized e-commerce storefronts are a hallmark of some of the most successful e-commerce retailers